MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ![Containers](../images/container-magic.jpg)
 &nbsp;

 The bean definitions correspond to the actual object that makes up the application.
-Typically we define service layer objects, data access objects, presentation objects, JSM  and so forth.
+Typically, we define service layer objects, data access objects, presentation objects, JSM  and so forth.
 It's now recommended to configure fine-grained domain objects in the container because it's not its responsibility.

 ### Instantiating a spring container